ankraft/ACME-oneM2M-CSE/docs/FAQ.md

    but doesn't have enough privileges to do so.
 This usually happens when an http port < 1024 is configured (e.g. 80) and the CSE is run with normal user privileges.
 Either run the CSE with admin / superuser rights (NOT recommended), or choose another TCP/IP port, larger than 1024.
+1. **Is there a work-around for the missing DELETE method in http/1.0?**
+   Many constraint devices only support version 1.0 of the http protocol.
+This version of http, though, does not specify the DELETE method, which means that those devices cannot invoke oneM2M's DELETE operation.
+   The ACME CSE implements an experimental work-round by supporting the http PATCH operation in addition to the normal DELETE
+   operation: Instead of sending oneM2M DELETE requests using the http DELETE method one can send the same request with the http PATCH method.
+   This feature is disabled by default and can be enabled by setting the configuration setting *[server.http].allowPatchForDelete* to *true*.

 ## MQTT